Before applying for grants, consider the following recommendations in order to write the best possible grant application.

 The amount you can receive per event depends on a number of factors.
 There are a variety of different grant initiatives, each of which has different criteria.
 Each grant initiative has a maximum award amount per event, and groups can receive funding from multiple initiatives for a single event.

 If my group is not awarded, can we reapply for the same event?¶

-Yes, your group can apply again, as long as your event date aligns with the application deadline.
-This is one reason why we recommend applying multiple grant cycles prior to your event date.
-Our staff is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your application.
+Yes, your group can apply again, as long as you apply within the semester of your event with the application deadline.
+A Student Activities Advisor is happy to meet with any group and provide feedback from the Grants Review Committee to help improve your application.

 Can someone meet with us to review our application before we apply?¶

 Yes, the Student Activities Office is staffed with advisors that are more than happy to meet with you, answer questions, and review your application prior to submitting.
 We can also offer guidance with regard to fundraising opportunities, room and space reservations, and general event planning strategies.
-To set up a meeting with a Student Activities Advisor contact our office at email@example.com, or via phone at (612) 626-6919.
+You can schedule a meeting with a student group advisor at z.umn.edu/studentgroupadvising or contact our office at email@example.com, or via phone at (612) 626-6919.

 If we are awarded, how long will it take to receive our grant funding?¶

-Registered Student Organizations (RSOs) will be able to pick up their grant check from the Student Activities Office 3-5 weeks after attending their pre-event meeting.
-Campus Life Programs (CLPs), University Departments, and individuals will receive their grant award through EFS transfer within 2 weeks of submitting their Statement of Agreement.
+Registered Student Organizations (RSOs) will have their check mailed to them 3-6 weeks after submitting their Statement of Agreement.
+Campus Life Programs (CLPs), University Departments, and individuals will receive their grant award through EFS transfer within 2-4 weeks of submitting their Statement of Agreement.